Workiva/over_react/doc/flux_to_redux.md

 ### Important Terms
 If this architecture is appealing, there are a few new classes and utilities it will be beneficial to be aware of.
 - __Adapted Influx Store:__ The instance returned from wrapping an Influx store with a `FluxToReduxAdapterStore`.
 - __`composeHocs`:__ If a component takes in multiple stores, it needs to be connected to all of them.
-This function that allows you to combine multiple `connect` or `connectFlux` calls using a flat list, as opposed to nesting them inside each other.
+This function allows you to combine multiple `connect` or `connectFlux` calls using a flat list, as opposed to nesting them inside each other.
-- __`connectFlux`:__ Like [`connect`](https://github.com/Workiva/over_react/blob/master/doc/over_react_redux_documentation.md#connect), but for Flux stores instead of Redux stores.
+- __`connectFlux`:__ Like [`connect`](./over_react_redux_documentation.md#connect), but for Flux stores instead of Redux stores.
 This is useful because it is one step closer to a Redux connected component without being Redux.
 If, for any reason, implementing the Redux side of Influx is presenting challenges, `connectFlux` provides a good middle ground.
 - __`FluxToReduxAdapterStore`:__ This is a class that wraps an Influx store and makes it look like a Redux store.
 It is the cornerstone of Influx because pure Flux components will stay connected to the original store instance, but Redux components and connected Flux components (using `connectFlux`) will connect to the instatiated `FluxToReduxAdapaterStore` object.
-This works by passing in an Influx store instance and a Flux actions instance.
+This works by passing in an Influx store instance and a Flux `Actions` instance.
 - __Influx store:__ A Flux store that has implemented the `InfluxStoreMixin` and converted its internal logic (constructor, getters, overrides) to match the Influx pattern.
 - __`InfluxStoreMixin`:__ A mixin that attaches to a Flux store in order to add necessary Influx utilities.
 Namely, the method `influxReducer` must be accessible on the Flux store class, and `influxReducer` expects the class to have a `reduxReducer` method and a `state` field.
 The `state` field is essentially a proxy for a Redux state class, and makes it so that state class can be built slowly over time without any need to refactor it again.
 - __`ReduxMultiProvider`:__ This Component has a similar purpose as that of `composeHocs`, but for a `ReduxProvider` instead.
 This allows you to "provide" multiple stores via different contexts via one component invocation, as opposed to nesting multiple `ReduxProvider`s inside each other.